On the local behavior of weighted orbital integrals and the affine Springer fibers: Introduction

+For the proof, we observe that the weighted orbital integrals $J_{M}(\gamma,f)$ and $J_{L}(u,f)$ have the same behavior under conjugation, to the effect that it can be reduced to the homogeneity of Shalika germ expansion of DeBacker \cite{debacker gl}.
 This expansion will be called \emph{Arthur-Shalika germ expansion}, and the functions $g_{M}^{L}$ will be called \emph{Arthur-Shalika germs}.
 Consider the scaling action on $\kg$, which preserves the nilpotent cone and in fact all the nilpotent orbits.
 By the uniqueness of the Arthur-Shalika germ expansion, we can deduce a homogeneous property of the Arthur-Shalika germs with respect to the scaling action, see theorem \ref{shalika homogeneity}.
-In general, we can consider the germ expansion around an element $s\in \ka_{M}$.
+Moreover, we can consider the germ expansion around an element $s\in \ka_{M}$.
 This is achieved by a careful analysis of the parabolic descent of the weighted orbital integrals.
 We refer the reader to theorem \ref{germ descent} for more details.

 Coming back to the proof of theorem \ref{main}.
 As we have explained before, it is equivalent to a rationality statement for a similar generating series of the weighted orbital integrals $J_{A}(\gamma,\mathbbm{1}_{\kg(\co)})$.
 With the Arthur-Shalika germ expansion, this is further reduced to the rationality of a similar generating series for the Arthur-Shalika germs.
+The latter is proved by induction on the root valuation datum of $\gamma$ and on the semisimple rank of $\bg$, using the homogeneity and the parabolic descent of the Arthur-Shalika germs, see theorem \ref{shalika generating series}.